civican/legisinfo/44-1/bills/C-13/bill_text.md

       provide information to the public and to employees of federal institutions relating to the policies, directives and programs that give effect to Parts IV, V and VI; and

-      provide information to employees of federal institutions relating to the policies, directives and programs that give effect to subsection 41(5).
+      provide information to employees of federal institutions relating to the policies, directives and programs that give effect to subsection 41(5) **and paragraph 41(7)(a.1)**.

 ### Section 26